 We also specialise in individual bespoke tours.
 With these tours we agree a start time and duration of tour to suit you.
 The tour can also start from your hotel or any main part of the city.
 We discuss your interests and which areas of the city you have already seen and then we create a tour that is unique to you.
 These tours are usually walking but can involve the use of taxis or local buses (the bus services are fantastic!) and our guide will travel with you showing you the sights and sounds of the city.
 An example of this type of tour is to combine parts of all the three tours above, incorporating many stops for refreshments at local cafes and public houses and for the more adventurous add in a section of walking round or over the Salisbury crags and Arthur's Seat viewing some of the geological rocks and visiting the historic village of Duddingston where we can see various wildfowl in the wildlife reserve.

-The Classic tour winds through the old town which is the oldest part of the designated UNESCO world heritage site.
-It starts at Edinburgh castle which sits high above the city centre on castle rock.
+The "Classic Old Town" tour winds through the old town which is the oldest part of the designated UNESCO world heritage site.
+We start at Edinburgh castle which sits high above the city centre on castle rock.
 This dramatic rock has sheer drops falling down to Princes Street Gardens.
 Stretching downhill from the castle is the famous Royal Mile along which are some of the oldest buildings in Edinburgh.
 The John Knox house for example, dates back to 1470.
-The tour takes you along all the different sections of the Royal Mile which are Castlehill, Lawnmarket, High Street and Canongate.
+We walk along all the different sections of the Royal Mile.
 All the way along the street are numerous wynds, closes and courts which you will be able to explore and learn about.
-The tour ends at the Palace of Holyroodhouse, which is the official residence of the Queen when she visits Edinburgh.
-The tour will end here at the Palace and next to the Scottish Parliament both of which you will learn about on the tour.
+The tour ends at the Palace of Holyroodhouse which is the Queen's official residence in Edinburgh and the Scottish Parliament.